Random surfaces with large systoles: Random regular covers

 and $V_{G,\gamma}$ is a subvariety. \begin{lem} If $\mathbf{G}$ is a connected, simply connected, simple algebraic group defined over $\QQ$.
 Then there exists a prime $p_0$ such that for all algebraically closed fields $\FF$ of characteristic $p>p_0$ and for all $\gamma\in\Gamma$,

 whenever $\mathbf{G}$ is defined over $\FF$. \end{lem}

 \begin{proof} For ease of notation, we'll write $G \coloneqq \mathbf{G}(\FF)$.
-Weil \cite{Weil} proved that $\Hom(\Gamma,\mathbf{G}(\CC))$ is non-singular, and Li \cite[Theorem~0.1]{Li} proved that it's connected, which means that it's irreducible (see also Liebeck--Shalev \cite[Corollary~1.11(ii)]{LiebeckShalev2} for related results).
+Weil \cite{Weil} proved that $\Hom(\Gamma,\mathbf{G}(\CC))$ is non-singular, and Li \cite[Theorem~0.1]{Li} proved that it is connected, which means that it is irreducible (see also Liebeck--Shalev \cite[Corollary~1.11(ii)]{LiebeckShalev2} for related results).
 By the Bertini--Noether theorem (see for instance \cite[Proposition~10.4.2]{FriedJarden}) this means that $\Hom(\Gamma, G)$ is irreducible whenever the characteristic of $\FF$ is large enough.

 So all we need to do, is prove that $V_{G,\gamma}$ is a proper subvariety.
 To this end, we use classical results by Baumslag and Borel: $\Gamma$ is residually free \cite{Baumslag} and hence there is an epimorphism $\psi \colon \Gamma \to F_r$, where $F_r$ is a free group of rank $r \geq 1$, such that $\psi(\gamma)\neq e$.
 By Borel's theorem on the dominance of word maps \cite[Theorem B]{Borel}, we can find a homomorphism $\rho \colon F_r \to G$ such that $\rho(\psi(\gamma)) \neq e$.
 In particular, $\rho \circ \psi \in \Hom(\Gamma,G) \smallsetminus V_{G,\gamma}$. \end{proof}